|

 Just

-as a man doesn't see,
+as a man doesn't see,on awakening,

 what he met in a dream,